Joan Baez / Diamonds and Rust – We Broke Through in 2016

 Reviews and Commentaries for the Music of Joan Baez

 Wonderful sound — rich, full, warm, and sweet.
 The vocals are full-bodied and breathy.
-The acoustic guitars are fairly natural for a pop recording from 1975.
+The acoustic guitars area actually fairly natural for a pop recording from 1975.

 Play Jesse on side two to hear the lovely space of the studio, as well as more harmonic extension on the acoustic instruments.